powsybl/powsybl-core/docs/grid_model/additional.md

 ![Loading limits model](img/current-limits.svg){width="50%" align=center class="only-light"}
 ![Loading limits model](img/dark_mode/current-limits.svg){width="50%" align=center class="only-dark"}

 Note that, following this modeling, in general, the last temporary limit (the higher one in value) should be infinite with an acceptable duration different from zero, except for tripping current modeling where the last temporary limit is infinite with an acceptable duration equal to zero.
 If temporary limits are modeled, the permanent limit becomes mandatory.
+If no temporary limit is present, then the acceptable duration above the permanent limit will be infinite.

 (limit-group-collection)=
 ### Limit group collection
 In network development studies or in an operational context (CGMES), we can have a set of operational limits according to the season (winter vs summer, for example), the time of the day (day vs night) etc.
 In PowSyBl, users can store a collection of limits:
 - Active power limits, apparent power limits and current limits are gathered into an `OperationalLimitsGroup` object.
-- Lines and transformers are associated with a collection of `OperationalLimitsGroup` (one collection per side/leg).
+- Lines, transformers (and other mentioned above in [Loading limits](#loading-limits)) are associated with a collection of `OperationalLimitsGroup` (one collection per side/leg).
-  Users can then choose the active set according to their needs.
+  Users can then choose the active one or more `OperationalLimitsGroup` according to their needs.

 `OperationalLimitsGroup` objects have an `id`, and may have properties — which allow associating additional arbitrary data items under the general schema of pairs <Key, Value>.
 Note that unlike the properties on the network components, no notification is emitted when a property is added, changed or removed.

 #### Examples

-Three examples are provided below, with their corresponding limits scheme, to show clearly how to create new `CurrentLimits` instances.
+Four examples are provided below, with their corresponding limits scheme, to show clearly how to create new `CurrentLimits` instances.

 ##### First example
 This first example creates a `CurrentLimits` instance containing one permanent limit and two temporary limits.